• Tue. Feb 3rd, 2026

 A SHANGHAI-CLASS CRUISER: Originally built for the Peninsular and Oriental Steam Navigation Company, the HMS Himalaya was a 3,438 gross register ton iron steam crew passenger ship.
 It became a steam cruiser for the British Royal Navy after they purchased the vessel in 1854.

 A DISASTROUS END: The HMS Himalaya continued its troop duties until its retirement in 1894.
-It was sunk during World War II after an enemy air attack, after it was repurposed as a coal hulk.
-The British Empire would go on to rule the island until Cyprus gained independence in the summer of 1960.
+After this, it was repurposed as a coal hulk.
+It was eventually sunk during World War I after an enemy air attack.
+The British Empire would go on to rule Cyprus until conditional independence was granted in the summer of 1960.

 Copyright infringement!